maksim-mitrofanov/Calculator/Calculator/NOTES.md

     Update button Views in history (use .ultraThinMaterial ) ✅

     HistorySheetViewBug (history sheet no appears)
-    { open history sheet in portrait, rotate (to landscape, then back) } 😞
+    { open history sheet in portrait, rotate (to landscape, then back) } ✅ (.sheet is replaced with .fullScreenCover)

+    Add textCopiedBanner to historySheetView